rasdaman/wcps-python-client/README.md

 swir = Datacube("S2_L2A_32631_B12_20m")[subset]
 nir = Datacube("S2_L2A_32631_B08_10m")[subset]

-# upscale swir to match the resolution of green
+# upscale swir to match the resolution of green;
+# interpolation is fixed to nearest-neighbour
 swir = swir.scale(another_coverage=green)

 # false-color composite
-composite = MultiBand({"red": swir, "green": nir, "blue": green})
+composite = rgb(swir, nir, green)

 # scale the cell values to fit in the 0-255 range suitable for PNG
 scaled = composite / 17.0